lfromanini/smartcd/README.md

 ( ... )
 ```

 Starting on version 2.4.0, **smartcd** now can have an ignore list.
-It's stored as pipe delimited list in variable `SMARTCD_HIST_IGNORE`, before sourcing the code:
+It's stored as pipe delimited list in variable `SMARTCD_HIST_IGNORE`.
+It also can be customized executing, before sourcing the code:

 ```bash
 ( ... )